fbrausse/scli/README.md

 ## Searching
 There is a built-in search feature.
 Simply hit `/` (or focus the input line then type `/`) and start typing, the chat will be filtered out based on your input.
 You can focus any of the search results and hit `enter` (or `l`) to open that result in full conversation.
+As with the command mode, `Backspace` at the beginning of the input line or `ESC` anywhere will stop the search mode and put you back into message editing.

 ## Configuration
 There are some simple configuration options.
 You can either pass them as command-line arguments or add them to your configuration file.
 Run `scli --help` to see options.
 Configuration file syntax is also pretty easy.
 Lines starting with `#` and empty lines are ignored, other lines should consist `key=value` pairs.